uni-due-syssec/sgxfuzz/README.md

 ```

 The script displays the evolvement of the synthesized structure in a tree
-format for each ecall index, with the ecall index being zero-based.
+format for each ECall index, with the ECall index being zero-based.
 The
 leaves show the final evolvement of the synthesized structures.
 Each leave
 shows the synthesized structure in a specific format.